fufuok/bytespool/buffer/README.md

 func Release(bb *Buffer) (ok bool)
 ```

-Release put B back into the byte pool of the corresponding scale\, and put the Buffer back into the buffer pool\.
-Buffers smaller than the minimum capacity or larger than the maximum capacity are discarded\.
+Release put B back into the byte pool of the corresponding scale, and put the Buffer back into the buffer pool.
+Buffers smaller than the minimum capacity or larger than the maximum capacity are discarded.

 ## func SetCapacity